open-easyrtc/open-easyrtc/docs/easyrtc_faq.md

 How about Multi-way Conversations?
 ----------------------------------
 > WebRTC doesn't support multicast or broadcast packets (currently), so the only way to do multi-way conversations is a star configuration: each peer establishes a connection to every other peer.
-The easyRTC API will support this, but it isn't advised for production environments because multiple connections tend to make the browser crash.
+The EasyRTC API will support this, but it isn't advised for production environments because multiple connections tend to make the browser crash.

 > [Check out our YouTube Demo](http://www.youtube.com/watch?v=ZIIcEac24RU) where we had a four-way conversation going using Chrome Canary (v25).